Cold Email Strategy

 Apollo.io is more than just a cold email tool; it's an all-in-one sales intelligence platform.
 It combines a massive B2B contact database with tools for email sequencing, calling, and analytics.
 You can find leads and reach out to them without ever leaving the platform.

 Apollo offers a free plan with limited credits, which is great for testing it out.
-Its paid plans are tiered based on the number of user seats and how many data and email credits you need.
+Its Who Is It For?

 Saleshandy

-Saleshandy shines with its robust automation and tracking features.
+Saleshandy shines with its solid automation and tracking features.
 It offers advanced capabilities like automatic follow-up sequences based on recipient behavior (like opens or clicks) and provides detailed, shareable reports to track campaign performance.

-Who Is It For?
+Saleshandy provides a range of Who Is It For?

 GMass

 GMass lives directly inside your Gmail inbox.
 It’s a Chrome extension that turns your personal or Google Workspace account into a powerful cold outreach tool.
-This seamless integration makes it incredibly easy to use for anyone already familiar with Gmail’s interface.
+This smooth integration makes it incredibly easy to use for anyone already familiar with Gmail’s interface.

-Who Is It For?
+GMass offers a few different Who Is It For?

-Mailshake is a versatile tool that supports multichannel outreach.
+Instantly is a versatile tool that supports multichannel outreach.
 Beyond email, you can incorporate social selling tasks and phone calls into your sequences, all managed from one dashboard.
 It also includes an AI-powered writing assistant to help you craft your messages.

-Who Is It For?
+Instantly’s Who Is It For?

 Smartlead